B.S. in Bioengineering

 Breadth and Depth

 The bioengineering undergraduate curriculum prepares students for industry, graduate school, and professional schools.
-As students progress through the general bioengineering curriculum, they will develop competencies in (1) math, statistics, and computation, (2) applied engineering techniques, and (3) specialized areas of study associated with the student’s specific bioengineering track.
-Bioengineering students select their particular track focus for the final two years of study.
+As students progress through the general bioengineering curriculum, they develop competencies in (1) math, statistics, and computation, (2) applied engineering techniques, and (3) advanced topics in bioengineering tailored to their specific interests.
+Students have the flexibility to explore coursework in areas such as medical imaging, biomaterials, synthetic biology, computational bioengineering, and biomechanics, among others.

 Course Requirements